Quick Answer

 On the trail, the Osprey Talon 22 distributed weight evenly, minimizing back fatigue over long distances.
 However, during a particularly rocky scramble, I wished for more padding on the shoulder straps.
 This is a common consideration in hiking backpacks vs trekking poles.

-The Cascade Mountain Tech Poles excelled in providing stability, especially on uneven terrain where balance could be a challenge.
+The , especially on uneven terrain where balance could be a challenge.
 They reduced strain on my knees during steep descents, which was a major relief during a three-week hiking trip.
 When comparing hiking backpacks vs trekking poles, the poles truly shine in performance.

 Price & Value